Gudauu/Mobile-Networking-Project/README.md

 ## 6. DEMO
 We created a CANVA slide [here](https://www.canva.com/design/DAFki1f8MRk/o91gEmSHyx54K05FOiLGIQ/view?utm_content=DAFki1f8MRk&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) when we made the final presentation.
 The text is in Mandarin, but you can simply check some screenshots and screen recordings.

-## 7. STATUS
-Up and running.
-Suggestions and comments are welcome!